Description

 About

-This project is a joint collaboration between the Social Networks Lab at ETH Zürich and the Graduate Institute Geneva, and incorporates and supports several sub-projects.
+This project is a joint collaboration between the Social Networks Lab at ETH Zürich and the Geneva Graduate Institute, and incorporates and supports several sub-projects.

 References